TrialsNest

 Start with shared workflow standards

 A site network cannot manage recruitment well if every location uses different definitions for new, contacted, prescreened, records needed, ready to schedule, scheduled, stale, and closed.
+The first value of patient recruitment software for site networks is not another dashboard; it is a common operating language.

 Preserve local coordinator ownership

 When ownership is explicit, network leaders can support sites without becoming another layer of vague follow-up.
+The goal is to help the local coordinator move the work, not to pull every patient into a central command center that does not understand the site context.

 Compare source quality fairly